CUES Distinguished Fellowships aim to acknowledge and advance faculty scholarship and innovation in university education.

 Fellowship candidates are nominated by their college.
 Each college may nominate up to two fellows per cycle.

-Selection as a Fellow requires a project and study proposal the nominee will conduct over the funding period, addressing educational scholarship, innovation, and/or grand challenges in university education, aligned with the CUES mission.
+Selection as a Fellow requires a competitive project and study proposal the nominee will conduct over the funding period.
+Nominees’ proposals must contribute to educational scholarship and address innovation, and/or grand challenges in university education aligned with the CUES mission.

 Stop by to ask questions or find out more.